JHU-PL-Lab/www-pl/ocaml/lecture.md

 ```

 This type error means the `+` lhs should be type `int` but is a `Some` value which is not an `int`.
+  - `option` types are not coercable to integers (or any other type).

 Here is a non-solution to the above showing `None` is not like `nil`/`null`/`NULL` of some other languages:
  ```ocaml